SolidityServices/mkk/docs/sites-inputs-functions.md

 # Pool info page

+## To display

 (can be just a section)

 # Pool contributor page

 # Pool factory admin page

+(page for only insiders, no need for fancy desing)

 # KYC admin page

+(page for only insiders, no need for fancy desing)

 # Token Push Registry admin page

+(page for only insiders, no need for fancy desing)

 # Pool listing page

+(just a simple page to select pools, no need for MKK design)

 # Notes
 - pool = deal